Vector meson spectral function in a dynamical AdS/QCD model: Conclusion and discussion

 \subsection{The Result For $J/\Psi$}

 In Fig.\ref{fig1}, the spectral function of the $J/\Psi$ state for different magnetic fields parallel and perpendicular to the polarization are shown.
 The bell shape represents the resonance state and peak position $\omega$ is related to the resonant mass.
 The width corresponding to half the peak height is the resonant decay width.
 One can find that increasing magnetic field reduces the height of the peak and enlarges its width of that.
-This phenomenon indicates that the appearance of magnetic field speeds the dissociation which is consistent with Ref.\cite{Braga:2018zlu} .
-In addition, an interesting phenomenon is, with the increase of magnetic field, the position of spectral function peak has basically not changed for magnetic field parallel to polarization while increasing magnetic field leads to the position of peak moves to the right when the magnetic field is perpendicular to the polarization.
+This phenomenon indicates that the appearance of magnetic field speeds the dissociation which is consistent with Ref.\cite{Braga:2018zlu} where the authors use an Einstein-Maxwell theory.
+In addition, an interesting phenomenon about effective mass is shown in Fig.\ref{mBpsi}.
+When magnetic field is parallel to the polarization, the magnetic field reduces the effective mass, reminiscent of the inverse magnetic catalysis at lower temperature, while that is from inverse magnetic catalysis to magnetic catalysis in ref.\cite{Braga:2019yeh} where the authors use an Einstein-Maxwell theory.
+It is worth noting that, after phase transition temperature, our results show the effective mass is almost independent of magnetic field with only slight suppresion, however, the magnetic field presents a magnetic catalysis effect in ref.\cite{Braga:2019yeh}.
+When magnetic field is perpendicular to the polarization, our conclusions give that the magnetic field effect on the effective mass is from magnetic catalysis to inverse magnetic catalysis at lower temperature and behaves as magnetic catalysis after phase transition temperature, however, an inverse magnetic catalysis effect is obtained for all temperature in Ref.\cite{Braga:2019yeh}.
+Here, we need to point out that in this paper, the effective mass is determined by the energy $\omega$ corresponding to the position of the spectral function peak, while in Ref.\cite{Braga:2019yeh}, it is determined by the real part of the quasinormal modes.